|

 I suspect the real reason so

-many growers, especially in SE Asia, want to buy large quantities of seed is
+many growers, especially in SE Asia, want to large quantities of seed is

 they think they can get rich quick!
 During the summer of 2007 they saw common plants sell on

-eBay for upwards of $500 each and wanted to cash in.
+eBay for upwards of $500 to as high as $900 each and everyone wanted to cash in.
 But they do so

 without realizing they are affecting the law of "price and demand".

-And on eBay, the damand has dropped and so have the prices!
+And on eBay, the demand has dropped so low that the prices are now also low!
 They hope to sell the plants at a substantial profit and hope growers in the

 United States will sell the seeds for a low price.
 But if 10,000